bumi/lnd-native-companion/README.md

 Then use the absolute path to Electron.app on macOS, electron on Linux, or electron.exe on Windows in your host JSON file (joule.json).

+On OSX you have to use the full path to the `Electron` executable in your Electron.app.
+For example:
+`/Users/bumi/src/lightning/lnd-native-companion/Electron.app/Contents/MacOS/Electron`

 ### 2. Configure native messaging host

 Currently I've only used Chrome for development.

-Copy or link the `joule.json` to `/etc/opt/chrome/native-messaging-hosts/joule.json` and configure the `path` as described above and check if the ID in the `allowed_origins` list matches.
+Copy or link the `joule.json` to `/etc/opt/chrome/native-messaging-hosts/joule.json` and configure the `path` as described above and check if the ID in the `allowed_origins` list matches with the ID of the browser extension.

 ### 3. Run local react.js server